All about Raptors

 *All raptors also have a third eyelid known as the nictitating membrane which is used to clean the surface of the eye, but also to protect it when birds are traveling at high speeds or through brush that could damage the cornea.

 Most raptors eat a variety of small mammals and birds.
 Depending on where they live, a lot of them will also eat small reptiles like lizards, frogs, and snakes.
+Some will also eat crabs, crayfish and other aquatic prey.
 Smaller falcons and owls will also eat moths, worms, dragon flies and other insects.
 Eagles will also eat fish and larger mammals.
 For more info and species specific diets , Cornell Lab of Ornithology is a good resource!

 Talons are what differentiate raptors from other birds.
 They use their powerful talons to catch, carry and kill prey.
 Talon force of birds of prey can be incredible strong.
 Great Horned Owls can deliver 850+ pounds of pressure with their talons.
 Toes and talons of raptors work like ratcheting devices that clamp down on prey and are incredibly hard to loosen.
 Depending on the raptor, the foot will have a different formation of talons.
 Anisodactyl, with three toes forward and one behind (the hallux) is the most common- hawks, eagles and falcons are are all anisodactyl.
 Owls are zygodactyl which means they can alternate between three forward or two in front and two in back.
 When perched they usually have two forward and two back but when hunting or in flight, their 4th digit swivels to the front.